Nickk91/ProApp/README.md

 - **Project Image URL**
   - Must be a valid URL

-After you successfully add the project, you’ll be taken to the project page.
+After successfully adding the project, you’ll be taken to the project page.

 ---